Ornstein-Uhlenbeck processes with singular drifts: integral estimates and Girsanov densities

 Some of our results on the Girsanov transform are closely related to the infinite-dimensional estimates by D.~Gatarek and B.~Go{\l}dys in \cite{GatarekGoldys1992, GatarekGoldys1997}.
 They considered equations in Banach spaces, while we restrict our consideration to Hilbert space though for non-autonomous perturbations.
 In the future work we plan to extend our techniques to the reaction-diffusion equation in a Banach space.
-Our estimates of solutions and Girsanov densities are new even in finite dimensions such as the ones due to N.~V.~Krylov in \cite{Krylov1990a, Krylov2002simple}, \cite[Chapter IV, \S 3]{KrylovDiffusionProcessesBook}.
+Our estimates of solutions and Girsanov densities are new even in finite dimensions, for example, compared to the ones due to N.~V.~Krylov in \cite{Krylov1990a, Krylov2002simple} and \cite[Chapter IV, \S 3]{KrylovDiffusionProcessesBook}.